 SINGAPO人: Discovering Chinese Singaporean Culture (Image credit to Singapore Chinese Cultural Centre)

 Singapore, 29 February 2020 – Laksa is one of Singapore’s most iconic dishes.
 Did you know that it is a tasty marriage of the rich heritage of the Chinese, Malay, and Peranakan communities in Singapore?
-From food to music; popular culture and language; and festivals that we celebrate; discover the many facets of our distinctive Chinese Singaporean identity, at the Singapore Chinese Cultural Centre’s inaugural permanent exhibition SINGAPO人: Discovering Chinese Singaporean Culture which opens to the public on 1 March 2020.
+From food to music; popular culture and language; and festivals that we celebrate; discover the many facets of our distinctive Chinese Singaporean identity, at the Singapore Chinese Cultural Centre’s inaugural SINGAPO人: Discovering Chinese Singaporean Culture which opens to the public on 1 March 2020.

 Featuring important loans from iconic personalities like Stefanie Sun and Anthony Chen, interactive multimedia to immersive exhibits with contributions from the community, SINGAPO人 casts a refreshing spotlight on how Chinese heritage, cultural interactions, and public policies have shaped Chinese culture in Singapore, and led it to evolve in ways which are different from other Chinese communities in the world.